Product Manager, Force Sustainment Systems

-Deliver Expeditionary Force Sustainment to support the readiness of our Army now and into the future.
+Deliver Expeditionary Force Sustainment through effective fleet management in order to support the readiness of our Army now and into the future.
 Remain flexible and adaptable to change and modernize at the speed and scale required to efficiently and effectively deliver modern critical sustaining capabilities to Soldiers.

 Integrate and align our resources in order to take care of Soldiers through expeditionary, modular, and scalable life support capabilities that can quickly deploy and redeploy anytime and anywhere.